CoraTO-Server/Fashion-Previewer/AAA Legacy/v2.3/README.md

 1. **Colors don't save when I am trying to save them in the pal editor!**
    - Are you sure you're following the tutorial PNG?
 Right clicking to select a color to save/change, and then left clicking to use to replace a cell?
-      There's now a button and help dialogue to help!

-### "Intended" Hardcoded User "Issues"

-1. **Custom Pals only respond to chr###_w# format!**
-   - Vanilla format--easier to keep up with tbh

-2. **Vanilla pal files are not able to be renamed in the program!**
-   - I've considered making a read-only label in the program for you, but I haven't decided how to do it yet (maybe by the middle index of each or something or user label or both?
-Would require work.
-I'll think about it some more.)

-3. **The character folders are named weird!**
-   - They're named in congruence with how they appear in the libconfig.

-4. **Fashion is labeled in weird categories**
-   - Look, I tried to do it from memory, ok?
-Forgive me. :( It's a LOT of work labeling these as it is.
-I'll fix it later, probably.

-### "Fixed" Bugs

-(These *should* be fixed in v2.1+ but better safe than sorry)

-1. **Sliders move on their own sometimes**
-   - Program's haunted (vibecoded); needs a priest (real coder)
-   - Uses divine intuition to tell what your colors *should* be, for sure.
-Definitely.

-2. **Sliders keep resetting**
-   - Stop trying to make black move it's not going to like it at all, we don't know why--please be nice this is vibecoded and free :(

-(These *should* be fixed in v2.2+ but better safe than sorry)

-3. **Fox First Job fashion (purse) shows green hair when selected**
-   - UPDATE ALREADY!!!!!!!!!! (pls)

-(These *should* be fixed in v2.3+ but better safe than sorry)

-4. **Third Job Dragon Fashion doesn't show the right indexes**
-   - Should be fixed in v2.3

-5. **Third Job Dragon Fashion sometimes has buttons disappear**
-   - Should be fixed in v2.3

-(These *should* be fixed in v3.0+ but better safe than sorry)

-6. **Paula fashion is improperly labeled!**
-   - Should be fixed in v3.0

-7. **Custom pals only support 2 numbers!**
-   - Goes infinitely in v3.0 now

 ### Debug Information